 Alternatively, you could write an even shorter sentence: Se la había dicho.
 (I had told it to them.)

 Todavía no lo habían terminado cuando me fui.

 (They still hadn’t finished it when I left.)

-To ask questions in the pluscuamperfecto, remember to place the subject of the sentence after the verb.
+To ask questions in the pluscuamperfecto, the subject of the sentence can be placed before or after the verb.

 ¿Habían estudiado los estudiantes antes del examen?